Dorothy Quincy Homestead

-The Dorothy Quincy Homestead /ˈkwɪnzi/ is a US National Historic Landmark at 34 Butler Road in Quincy, Massachusetts.
-The house was originally built by Edmund Quincy II in 1686 who had an extensive property upon which there were multiple buildings.
+The Dorothy Quincy Homestead /ˈkwɪnzi/ is a National Historic Landmark at 34 Butler Road in Quincy, Massachusetts.
+The house was originally built in 1686, by Edmund Quincy II, who had an extensive property upon which there were multiple buildings.
 Today, the site consists of the Dorothy Quincy Homestead, which has been preserved as a museum and is open occasionally to the public.

 History

 The original property covered approximately 200 acre extending from its present location to Quincy Bay and included the Dorothy Quincy House (1686), the Josiah Quincy House (1770), and the Josiah Quincy Mansion (1848).
 The Josiah Quincy Mansion, located on the property purchased by the Eastern Nazarene College in 1919, was torn down in 1969.

 The Quincy family was one of the leading families of Massachusetts in from the 17th century to the 19th century.
 Descendants included several prominent Edmund Quincys and Josiah Quincys, and John Quincy Adams by virtue of his mother, American First Lady Abigail Adams.
 They settled in what is now Quincy in the 1630s.

 The present Homestead was initially built by Edmund Quincy II.
 It became a meeting place for many American Revolutionary War patriots such as John Adams, Colonel John Quincy, and John Hancock.
 It was the childhood home of the first First Lady of Massachusetts, Dorothy Quincy Hancock Scott, wife of John Hancock.